ledstrain/wiki.ledstrain.org/content/en/docs/appendix/ledstrain/_index.md

 #### Medical

-Due to the nature of the forum advice may be given related to improving or managing your health\
+All generalized health advice, including grounding or nutrition, is **off topic** to the forum.
+While it is permitted to post with the off topic tag, it is generally not encouraged.
+All posts including medical content are **subject to removal** pending moderator discretion.

-Discretion is upon the user to critically evaluate all information posted on the forum\
+Discretion is upon the user to critically evaluate all information posted on the forum.
-For your safety, consult with your doctor before taking any supplements or medication.
+For your safety, consult with your doctor before taking any medical advice.

+We apologize for any inconvenience regarding this.

 ---